 #2 – Commercial Insurance Loss Ratio

 This is meant for the insured, wherein the insured is required to maintain an adequate loss ratio, failing which the business risks non-renewal of insurance or increased premium for the cover.
-For example, a furniture store pays $3,000 in premium to ensure the inventory and a hailstorm causes damage of $4000, the ratio for one year becomes $4000/$3000 or 133%.
+For example, a furniture store pays $3,000 in premium to ensure the inventory, and a hailstorm causes the damage of $4000, the ratio for one year becomes $4000/$3000 or 133%.
 In this case, the insurer will look at the long-term claim history of the insured and take a call on increasing the premium or not renewing the policy.

 Loss Ratio Insurance Formula

 The loss ratio is calculated as losses incurred in claims plus adjustment expenses divided by the premiums earned during the period.

 An insurer collects $120,000 in premiums and pays $60,000 in claims and adjustment expenses.
 The loss ratio for the insurer will be $60,000/$120,000 = 50%.

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 Property and casualty insurance companies sometimes have a high loss ratio in case the insured properties experience devastating events like floods, cyclones, or hailstorms.
 In such situations, these ratios surpass the 100% mark, and the companies pay much higher than the premium they collected in that period.
 According to a report, in 2018, most property and casualty insurers reported such ratios above 100%, one of them posted a ratio of more than 250%.